 A day.

-And we talked to Border Patrol friends who are friends with them, and they tell us it's just not uh Mexicans coming across the border.
+And we talked to Border Patrol friends who are friends with them, and they tell us it's just not Mexicans coming across the border.

-We got everything coming across the border.
+We got everything coming across the border, but they're told to hush, hush about it.

-So and you know, I'll stick my neck out for them guys to the to the last breath I got, just like getting justice, but that's what they say, and they tell us they find Korans, all that stuff on the border.
+And, you know, I'll stick my neck out for them guys to the last breath I got, just like getting justice.

-So you know, I it just breaks my heart.
+You know, it just breaks my heart.

-I'm saying, how would I react if this was my brother?
+I'm sitting here listening to you, and I'm saying, how would I react if this was my brother?

 How would I react if this was my son?

-I I I don't know how people deal with it.
+I don't know how people deal with it.

 I don't know.

-And, you know, I I just I'm apoplectic for you.
+And, you know, I'm apoplectic for you.

 Does that make sense?

-When they drop that down in there, and I looked at him, I'd go, you know what, Brian, I will promise you.
+When they dropped that down in there, and I looked at him, I go, you know what, Brian, I will promise you, to the date of my last breath, I will get justice for you in some way and somehow.

-You know, where where's ISA?
+You know, where's Issa?

 Where's Grassley?